 An agreement was signed on 14 May 1997 between Archbishop Chrysostomos acting in the capacity of the Archbishop of Cyprus and Patriarch Sergey acting in the capacity of the Patriarch of the Russian Orthodox Church for the transfer, by a way of gift, of the land from the Church of Cyprus to the Russian Orthodox Church.
 Under this agreement, the Church of Cyprus donated to the Russian Orthodox Church the plots of land numbered 572, 573, 574, 575 and 576 of $\Phi/\Sigma\chi$ LIV44 which are situated at Yermasogia, Limassol, under the condition that these would be used for the construction on them of a church and ancillary buildings to be used by the Russian Orthodox people.
 The donated plots of land were registered in the name of the Russian Orthodox Church by the Lands and Surveys Department on 17 November 2010.

-During 2016, The Russian Orthodox Church "St. Nicholas" Fund Limited initiated the construction of the Church Bell, which has been completed in 2017.
+During 2016, The Russian Orthodox Church "St Nicholas" Fund Limited initiated the construction of the Church Bell, which has been completed in 2017 and the Fund proceeded with the construction of the church.